This post may contain affiliate links. Please read my disclosure policy.

 • Place on Roasting Pan.
 Remove your beef from the fridge an hour before cooking, then unwrap and place, bone side down, on a roasting pan fitted with a roasting rack and allow to reach room temperature.

 • Season.
 At this point, add any additional seasonings you want to use.
 I like to serve it pepper-encrusted for extra flair, but you can use a blend of herbs in garlic butter for another amazing option.
-These optional seasonings are included below, so you can use them based on your preference.
+These optional seasonings are included below so that you can use them based on your preference.

 Roast the Length of Time for Desired Doneness